Apapa gridlock: Lagos to takeover traffic management from Presidential Taskforce

 “On all of the times we have come, we knew that we are having a road construction, but you can see now that inside Apapa, there is significant progress.
 A lot of roads have been done.

-“Today even being public holiday, it is even difficult for us to say that we have achieved a 100 per cent traffic free flow into Apapa,´´he said.
+“Today even being a public holiday, it is even difficult for us to say that we have achieved a 100 per cent traffic free flow into Apapa,” he said.

 “You are aware that since last year the presidential task force had been working.
 Now, there is a process that is starting, in which the state government needs to take over that task force.